 ECMA 167 does not provide for a mechanism to describe defective areas on media or areas not usable due to allocation outside of the file system.
 The Non-Allocatable Space Stream provides a method to describe space not usable by the file system.
-The Non-Allocatable Space Stream shall be recorded only on media systems that do not do defect management (eg. CD-RW).
+The Non-Allocatable Space Stream shall be recorded only on volumes with a sparable partition map recorded.